-At the Benjamin Franklin School District, Predictive Analytics was used at their high school to identify how their 11th grade students are predicted to perform on the College Board's SAT.
-Prior to using Predictive Analytics, the district's data teams examined reports from the College Board on current SAT performance but could not draw connections between the SAT data and curriculum data.
-Predictive Analytics allowed them to make these connections and develop curricular changes based on the SAT predictions.
+At the Benjamin Franklin School District, Prolytics was used at their high school to identify how their 11th grade students are predicted to perform on the College Board's SAT.
+Prior to using Prolytics, the district's data teams examined reports from the College Board on current SAT performance but could not draw connections between the SAT data and curriculum data.
+Prolytics allowed them to make these connections and develop curricular changes based on the SAT predictions.

-After uploading their course data from their Student Information System (SIS) and their SAT data from the College Board, Predictive Analytics was then able to transform these data into something more meaningful.
-In the sample output below, Benjamin Frankling School District was able to see how their English and Science courses contribute to the "Words in Context" subscore on the SAT.
+After uploading their course data from their Student Information System (SIS) and their SAT data from the College Board, Prolytics was then able to transform these data into something more meaningful.
+In the sample output below, Benjamin Franklin School District was able to see how their English and Science courses contribute to the "Words in Context" subscore on the SAT.

 Words in Context (Base Score: 4.0)

 In this table, we can see that a student who takes English III and Honors Chemistry is predicted to be "in the green."
 In other words, these students are predicted, on average, to be ready for college per the College Board's standards.
 To arrive at these students' predicted score, the base score, 4.0, is added to the English III score, 1.5, and lastly to the "Change," 5.4.
 For students who take English III and Chemistry I, they are predicted to have an average score of 7 for Words in Context, which is "in the yellow."
 Per the College Board, these students are predicted to not be ready for college but are progressing towards that goal.